Orlando, Florida: Film

-Orlando is known as "Hollywood East" because of numerous movie studios in the area.
-Major motion picture production was active in the city during the mid-to-late 1990s, but has slowed in the past decade.
-Probably the most famous film-making moment in the city's history occurred with the implosion of Orlando's previous City Hall for the movie Lethal Weapon 3.
-Orlando is now a large production center for television shows, direct-to-video productions, and commercial production.

-Until recently, Walt Disney Feature Animation operated a studio in Disney's Hollywood Studios at the Walt Disney World.
-Feature Animation-Florida was primarily responsible for the films Mulan, Lilo & Stitch, and the early stages of Brother Bear and contributed on various other projects.
+In the mid-to-late 1990s, Orlando was known as "Hollywood East" because of numerous film production studios in the area, although such activity has slowed down considerably into the 2000s.
+Perhaps the most famous film-making moment in the city's history occurred with the implosion of Orlando's previous City Hall for the movie Lethal Weapon 3.
+The same year, Orlando native Wesley Snipes starred in the film Passenger 57, which was shot predominantly in his hometown.
+For the next decade, Orlando was production center for television shows, direct-to-video productions, and commercial production.
+In 1997, Walt Disney Feature Animation operated a studio in Disney's Hollywood Studios in Walt Disney World.
+The feature animation studio produced the films Mulan, Lilo & Stitch, and the early stages of Brother Bear, but shutdown in 2004 due to the company's newfound focus on computer animation.
 Universal Studios Florida's Soundstage 21 is home to TNA Wrestling's flagship show TNA Impact!.
 Nickelodeon Studios, which through the 1990s produced hundreds of hours of GAK-filled game shows targeted at children, no longer operates out of Universal Studios Florida.
+In the 2000s–2020s, entertainment related operations have predominantly consolidated the city's tourism-related businesses — namely events, concerts, hotels, and trade shows.

-The Florida Film Festival which takes place in venues throughout the area is one of the most respected regional film festivals in the country and attracts budding filmmakers from around the world.
-Orlando is very popular among independent filmmakers.
+The Florida Film Festival, which takes place in venues throughout the area, is one of the most respected regional film festivals in the country and attracts budding filmmakers from around the world.
 Orlando's indie film scene has been active since Haxan Film's The Blair Witch Project (1999) and a few years later with Charlize Theron winning her Academy Award for Monster (2003).
 A Florida state film incentive has also helped increase the number of films being produced in Orlando and the rest of the state.